 Technically, your computer will freeze up and crash before getting to a point where smoke billows out of it.
 However, overheating is a very real risk for an overworked PC.
 Fortunately, the limitations set by hardware and software manufacturers don’t let you overwork your computer to this point.

-COMPANYNAME disclaimer: a computer with black smoke coming out of it is not a good sign, and your superiors won’t be impressed by it.
-If you see smoke coming out your computer, be sure to unplug it, open a window, and give COMPANYNAME a call at PHONENUMBER.
-Also, if you are working your PC too hard, it may become slow and unresponsive.
-Rebooting it might be the answer, but these symptoms could also be from underlying issues that may take a technician to diagnose and resolve.
+CR-T disclaimer: a computer with black smoke coming out of it is not a good sign, and your superiors won’t be impressed by it.
+If you see smoke coming out your computer, be sure to unplug it, open a window, and give CR-T that may take a technician to diagnose and resolve.

 “Now you can use computers to do anything, like play video games or print out important business emails.”

 Right you are Mr. Wolfdog!
 Of course, video games and printing out a business email “with just a hot dog with some mustard on it that says ‘CAKE NUMBERS’” is just the start of what computers can do for your business.
-You of course know this, but it may be worth it to have a conversation with COMPANYNAME about finding new ways that technology can work for you.
+You, of course, know this, but it may be worth it to have a conversation with CR-T about finding new ways that technology can work for you.
 We can introduce you to business technologies beyond computers that will make you more money (like maybe a “patent-pending” electronic voice collar).

 For more hilarious Wolfdog business videos, check out this YouTube playlist!